Rhaqim/doc_analyzer/README.md

 ## Installation

-1. Clone the repository
-2. run the following commands in the root directory of the project:
+1. Run the following commands in the root directory of the project:

 ```bash
 docker build -t document-analyzer .